Best Gifts for Rheumatoid Arthritis 2020 Edition

 Learning to Lean-How Adaptive Aids Improved My Life

 The result of my stubborn tool avoidance?
 Struggle, giving up, and more tears than this stoic Maine girl is used to shedding.
 After a few weepy pity parties over the things I couldn’t manage and a complete breakdown involving a water bottle which may still to this day live under the bush I hucked it at, I began to realize I did have a choice.
-To struggle or to get help.
-Finally starting to come to terms with the limitations RA had been putting on my body, I began to consider how I could work around them.
+I could continue to struggle or I could get help.
+Finally starting to come to terms with the limitations RA (Rheumatoid Arthritis) had been putting on my body, I began to consider how I could work around them.
 That acceptance, that RA was hampering my ability to do, was essential.
-It turns out it is essential to every part of the RA journey, but that is a much longer story.
 My first assistive device purchase?
 A bottle opener, if you have ever lost your shit over an inability to get a drink of water, you know why that was my first toe dip into the world of arthritis tools.

 Cut to a few years later and my house is loaded with handy little things that make my life less of a struggle.
 Bottle openers, dressing sticks, shoehorns, various electric kitchen gadgets, scissors and a whole slew of other helpful aids now live in my home making it safer and more accessible for me, and surprise, giving me more independence.
 Most of those tools were picked up willingly, some even came with some excitement as I knew they would make me more able.
 In the fight against disabling disease, that is priceless.
 Giving myself permission to make that fight easier, shifted things in a small but crucial way.